openaps/openaps/README.md

 copyright (see LICENSE.txt for more information) and release any contributors from liability.

-Check out [the openaps docs][the openaps docs] to help get you started.
+Check out [the OpenAPS documentation](https://github.com/openaps/docs) to help get you started.

 *Note:* This is intended to be a set of tools to support a self-driven DIY implementation and any person choosing to use these tools is solely responsible for testing and implement these tools independently or together as a system.
-The [DIY part of OpenAPS is important] (http://bit.ly/1NBbZtO).
+The [DIY part of OpenAPS is important](http://bit.ly/1NBbZtO).
 While formal training or experience as an engineer or a developer is not required, what *is* required is a growth mindset to learn what are essentially "building blocks" to implement an OpenAPS instance.
 This is not a "set and forget" system; it requires diligent and consistent testing and monitoring to ensure each piece of